docs

 3. Click SAVE.

-Result: This shop category will not be considered for the search in the Shop Storefront.
+Result: Once indexers have run, this shop category will not be considered for the search in the Shop Storefront anymore.

-Exclude shop categories from search on the local shop leve
+Exclude shop categories from search on the local shop level

 Further education - SCAYLE Academy